-John D. Schanz is executive vice president and chief network officer for Comcast Cable.
+John D. Schanz is Executive Vice President and Chief Network Officer for Comcast Cable.

-In 2012, IDG’s InfoWorld recognized him with a Technology Leadership Award in the Technology Deployment category for his role as the strategic architect and designer of Comcast’s network, systems, and service delivery infrastructure platforms which deliver Xfinity products to more than 22 million cable customers, 18 million high-speed Internet customers, and 9 million voice customers.
+In 2012, InfoWorld recognized him with a Technology Leadership Award for his role as the strategic architect of Comcast’s network, systems and service delivery infrastructure platforms that deliver Xfinity products to more than 22 million high-speed Internet customers, 22 million cable customers, and 11 million voice customers.

 He also completed General Electric’s Information Systems Management Program, an intensive two-year program combining business rotation with practical training and formal coursework in advanced information technology and systems.

-He lives in the Philadelphia area with his wife and three children.
-He is an active member of the community and spends much of his time outside work and family focusing on non-profit educational endeavors.
+John lives in the Philadelphia area with his wife and three children and is an active member of the community, spending much of his time outside work and family focusing on non-profit educational endeavors.

+John serves as Chairman of the Cabrini College Board of Trustees.
 He also serves as a Board of Trustee member for Cristo Rey Philadelphia High School and the Anderson Orthopaedic Research Institute.